Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Energy Infrastructure Expansion Models

 \subsection{Power Generation Expansion Problems}

-The overview of GEPs under uncertainty summarized in Table~\ref{tab:GEP} shows a methodological evolution: earlier models rely more on the SP while recent ones increasingly adopt DRO. \citet{Thangavelu2015_AE_GEP} ensure diversity of generation mix in the outcomes as a proxy for energy security. \citet{Park2015_TPS_GEP} generate scenarios by the Gaussian copula method applied to the limited realizations.
-A decision-dependent SP is proposed in \citep{Zhan2016_TPS_GEP}, where the distribution of electricity prices depends on the installed generators' capacity. \citet{Costa2017_EE_GEP} formulate the problem as a portfolio optimization with uncertain return and covariance matrix subject to lower and upper bounds of each portfolio component (i.e., generation capacity).
+The overview of GEPs under uncertainty summarized in Table~\ref{tab:GEP} shows {both persistence and diversification in the optimization paradigms}. \citet{Thangavelu2015_AE_GEP} ensure diversity of generation mix in the outcomes as a proxy for energy security. \citet{Park2015_TPS_GEP} generate scenarios by the Gaussian copula method applied to the limited realizations. \citet{Zhan2016_TPS_GEP} {propose a decision-dependent SP}, where the distribution of electricity prices depends on the installed generators' capacity. \citet{Costa2017_EE_GEP} formulate the problem as a portfolio optimization with uncertain returns and a covariance matrix subject to lower and upper bounds of each portfolio component (i.e., generation capacity).